ContainerSolutions/ImageWolf/README.md

 ## Integration with Docker Hub

 The Docker Hub has a web hooks feature which can be used to call a remote service when an image is pushed.
-When ImageWolf recieves the callback, it can then pull the image and distribute to the cluster, which will be *significantly* faster than all nodes pulling individually from the Docker Hub.
+When ImageWolf receives the callback, it will pull the image and distribute to the cluster, which is *significantly* faster than all nodes pulling individually from the Docker Hub.

-This isn't implemented yet, but it should be straightforward.
+To use this feature, you will need to expose the ImageWolf service so that it is accessible to the Hub.
+This can be done by adding the flag `-p 8000:8000` to the `service create` command.
+You can then add the URL or IP address of your server as a webhook, specifying hubNotifications as the path e.g: http://mycluster.com/hubNotifications.
+If your cluster runs on a internal network you can use a service such as ngrok to forward calls.

 ## Stats

 There are no hard numbers yet.

-The real improvements are expected on large clusters, where multiple Docker engines pull images simultaneuously.
+The real improvements are expected on large clusters, where multiple Docker engines pull images simultaneously.
 Also whilst a ramped deployment may avoid the "stampeding herd" problem swamping the registry, deployment times will still be longer as whenever a container is deployed to a node without the image a new pull will take place - with ImageWolf the image will already be on the node and